Textured Vegetable Protein Market

 RECENT DEVELOPMENTS

-- March 2023 : ADM invested approximately USD 300 million to significantly expand its alternative protein production in Decatur, Illinois.
-The company continued to add capacity to meet strong demand growth.
+- April 2022 : ADM announced an investment of approximately USD 300 million to expand its alternative protein production operations in Decatur, Illinois.
+The expansion increased soy protein concentrate production and extrusion capacity to support the growing demand for textured vegetable proteins and other plant-based protein ingredients.

 Table of Contents